 Strengthening our communities is vital to our business culture.
 At Knowledge Center, we like to support small teams doing big things in our communities.
 We believe giving back by sharing our time and talents, solving problems, improving lives, connecting to others and transforming ourselves, reminds us that we make a difference, when seconds matter!

-The Community Give Back Plan for 2017 includes the following small non-profit, volunteer organizations that are making a big difference in the communities where we work, live, and play.
+The KC Community Give Back Plan includes support for the following small non-profit, volunteer organizations that are making a big difference in the communities where we work, live, and play.

 Knowledge Center Enterprises, LLC, is a Leader’s Circle member of the Montour Trail Council, the recipient of the 2017 Trail of the Year award from the Pennsylvania Department of Conservation and Natural Resources (DCNR).